Pre-K Printable Fun

 Apple Themed Sensory Bin from Erica's Educare Learning Center

-Apple sensory bin search from Community Member Kathleen R.
+Apple sensory bin using faux apples and Red, Yellow, and Green Balls from Community Member Kathleen R.

 Picture